According to a Whale Alert announcement, stablecoin operator Tether by accident has minted and subsequently burned 5 billion USDT tokens.

 According to the latest media reports, New York-based Metropolitan Commercial Bank shut down accounts associated with Tether.

-On July 2, Bitfinex announced in a post on its official blog, that it repaid $100 million of outstanding loan facility to Tether.
+On July 2, Bitfinex announced in that it repaid $100 million of outstanding loan facility to Tether.
 As per the announcement, the crypto exchange made the repayment via wire transfer to Tether’s bank account.

-Although the amount was not yet due to be paid to Tether, Bitfinex reportedly made the decision to complete the prepayment based on its financial position.
+But, Bitfinex reportedly decided to complete the prepayment based on its financial position.

 Think we missed something?
 Let us know in the comment section below.